jaames/flipnote.js/README.md

 ## Features

-* Full file parser implementations for animations from both Flipnote Studio and Flipnote Studio 3D - with a consistent API for reading metadata, rendering frames, mixing audio, verifying signatures, and more
+* Full file parser implementations for animations from both Flipnote Studio and Flipnote Studio 3D, with a consistent API for dealing with metadata, thumbnails, frames, audio, signatures, and more
+* High emphasis on accuracy, with reverse-engineered code being referenced as much as possible; frame rendering and audio mixing/interpolation are identical to console output
 * Realtime browser-based playback for frames and audio, with a player API based on the HTML5 Video and Audio APIs
 * Optional web component for easily embedding a Flipnote player UI on any web page
 * WebGL renderer with crisp pixel scaling (using sharp-bilinear filtering), with a HTML5 canvas fallback
+* Supports Flipnote Studio 3D's layer depth feature with [stereoscopic](https://en.wikipedia.org/wiki/Stereoscopy) rendering.
 * Built-in GIF and WAV converters
 * Works in web browser and NodeJS environments
 * Exports full Typescript types